×

 Causes of chronic pancreatitis include:

-In about 20% to 30% of cases, the cause of chronic pancreatitis is unknown.
-F. Chronic pancreatitis is a condition that most often affects men in their 30s and 40s.
+In 20% to 30% of cases, the cause of chronic pancreatitis is unknown.
+This condition most commonly affects men in their 30s and 40s

 Can Pancreatitis Cause Complications?